jibby0/server/README.md

 To be safe, a middleware is included to filter out source IPs outside of the LAN network & k3s CIDR.
 See `traefik/middleware-lanonly.yaml`.

-Then, internal services can be exposed with an IngressRoute, as a subdomain of `lan.jibby.org`.
-See `sonarr.yaml`'s IngressRoute.
+Then, internal services can be exposed with an Ingress, as a subdomain of `lan.jibby.org`.
+See `examples/nginx`'s Ingress.

 # Backups